itineca/itineca/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a PhD Candidate with the Institute of Medical Science at the University of Toronto, based at the ASR Suicide & Depression Studies Program at St. Michael's Hospital.
-My primary research project focuses on the association between concussion, depression & suicide risk using neuroimaging (fMRI).
-I have also been involved in studies of neurobiological markers of suicide risk, Emergency Department visits for suicidality, and various clinical trials of pharmacotherapy and neurostimulation for depression.
+Welcome!
+I'm a PhD Candidate with the Institute of Medical Science at the University of Toronto, based at the <a href="http://www.asrlife.ca/">ASR Suicide & Depression Studies Program</a> at St. Michael's Hospital and supervised by <a href="http://stmichaelshospitalresearch.ca/researchers/sidney-kennedy/">Dr. Sidney Kennedy</a>.
+My PhD research focuses on the association between concussion, depression & suicide risk, using a multimodal approach that incorporates brain imaging (fMRI), measures of cognitive and reward processing, and clinical and sociodemographic variables.
+I'm also involved in studies of neurobiological markers of suicide risk, Emergency Department visits for suicidality, and clinical trials of pharmacotherapy and neurostimulation for depression.

-I am passionate about science communication and have experience teaching across diverse contexts &mdash; at the university level as a <a href="#teaching">Teaching Assistant</a>, in the lab as a mentor to junior students, in community settings with youth, and in a public capacity through mental health outreach and advocacy events.
-I have a strong interest in bridging the gap between academic and public spheres, and integrating the lived experience voice into the research process &mdash; making research a dynamic and collaborative endeavour that's responsive to the input and needs of the communities it serves.
+I'm passionate about science communication in all forms &mdash; whether it's as a <a href="#teaching">Teaching Assistant</a>, as a mentor in the lab, through public speaking & outreach events with youth in the community, or online right here!
+I'm interested in bridging the gap between the academic and public spheres, and integrating the lived experience voice into the research process &mdash; making research a dynamic and collaborative process that's responsive to the input and needs of the communities it serves.